tecartlab/SPARCK/README.md

 ## Building

-see the [wiki](https://github.com/tecartlab/SPARCK/wiki) for instructions on how to build SPARCK.
+read the [instructions](https://github.com/tecartlab/SPARCK/wiki/Building) on how to build SPARCK.

 ## Credits